Cruciate ligament rupture Vienna

 What is cruciate ligament replacement surgery?

-In an arthoroscopic cruciate ligament reconstruction, a tendon from the patient’s own body is removed and then inserted as a new cruciate ligament in place of the tornone (cruciate ligament replacement surgery)
+In an arthoroscopic cruciate ligament plastic surgery, a tendon from the patient’s own body is removed and then inserted as a new cruciate ligament in place of the tornone (cruciate ligament replacement surgery).
+The sports orthopaedist has several options when choosing a graft.
+They all have different advantages and disadvantages, which is why the choice of tendon should be an individual decision.

 Which tendon for cruciate ligament replacement surgery?